Quick Answer

 - fences under 2 m in residential rear yards

-Brampton differences from neighbouring cities: Brampton allows up to 15 m² for accessory sheds; pool enclosures require a separate Pool Permit but the pool itself is exempt; driveway widening is governed by the Boulevard By-law and may need a Boulevard Permit.
-Solar panel installations on existing roofs typically need a permit if structural reinforcement is required, otherwise just an ESA notification.
-As always, electrical work requires ESA notification independent of building permits.
+Brampton-specific differences worth knowing: Brampton allows up to 15 m² for accessory sheds without a permit; pool enclosures require a separate Pool Permit while the pool itself is exempt; driveway widening falls under the Boulevard By-law and may need a Boulevard Permit.
+Solar panel installations on existing roofs require a permit if structural reinforcement is needed, otherwise an ESA notification covers the electrical work.
+All electrical work requires ESA notification independent of building permits.

 More Resources